ResearchObject/bagit-ro/README.md

 manifest would have used `/data/analyse.py`.

 Developers can struggle to generate correct relative paths.
-An alternative approach to move `/.ro/manifest.json` to `/manifest.json` could improve on this, but would mean the manifest would no longer be directly usable also as an RO Bundle manifest.
+An alternative approach to move `/metadata/manifest.json` to `/manifest.json` could improve on this, but would mean the manifest would no longer be directly usable also as an RO Bundle manifest as its relative paths would differ.

 The [build.sh](build.sh#L22) script shows how this structure mean that a Research Object BagIt archive can be converted to a Research Object Bundle